oslabs-beta/eeQL/README.md

 ## Installation

-Visit [eeQL.io](https://www.eeql.io/) to install application.
+Please dive into [eeQL.io](https://www.eeql.io/) to install this application.

-Refer to [Builds/Resources](https://github.com/oslabs-beta/eeQL/releases) for more information on compatability and previous releases.
+Refer to our [Builds/Resources](https://github.com/oslabs-beta/eeQL/releases) for more information on compatability and previous releases.

 <br/>